carvenli/shadowsocks-qt5-wiki/Home.md

 Other information
 - [Third-party libraries used in Windows pre-built binaries](https://github.com/librehat/shadowsocks-qt5/wiki/Third-Party-Libraries)

-File an issue if there is any modifications needed.
+File an issue if there are any modifications needed.